fallais/go-nagrapi/README.md

 It can (or must) be deployed in a Docker container as follow :

-`docker run -d --name api.1 -p 8080:8080 -v /var/log/centreon-engine/status.dat:/usr/bin/status.dat fallais/go-nagrapi`
+`docker run -d --name api -p 8080:8080 -v /var/log/centreon-engine:/data fallais/go-nagrapi`

+**Note** : The folder that is mapped must contain the `status.dat` Nagios file.

 ## API